Bugzy Malone: Fashion

 In May 2016, Malone partnered with Supply & Demand for a fashion line that would mainly encompass track suits.
 The line was sold at retail chain JD Sports and has dropped three sets of the Supply & Demand collaboration.
 Malone's clothing is mainly merchandise that had been formatted into high-end fashion wear.
 The clothing generally has traits of things that Davies likes, such as the superhero, Batman.

 Legal issues

 When Davies was sixteen, he was arrested and sent to HMP Stoke Heath.
+Bugzy Malone told Vice.com "There's nothing good about jail.
+Having your freedom taken off you… It's nothing to be proud of.
+But then, you can't pay for that feeling of getting your freedom back".

-On September 14 2020, Bugzy appeared in court after being charged with 2 counts of wounding to inflict grievous bodily harm.
-He was cleared of the charges after the jury accepted he was acting in self defence.
+On 15 September 2020, Bugzy appeared in court after being charged with two counts of wounding to inflict grievous bodily harm.
+He was cleared of the charges after the jury accepted he was acting in self-defense.

 Personal life

+In December 2020, Manchester-born Bugzy Malone and his team have bought 50 underprivileged children a sack full of presents each.

 Davies proposed to his then-girlfriend of 9 years on 20 December 2019.
-He is believed to be having a child with her.

 On 26 March 2020, Davies was seriously injured after being involved in a crash in Bury.
 Footage circulated on Twitter of the rapper riding a quad bike and was followed by videos of him lying on the ground in the aftermath of the collision.
 He was revealed to have crashed into a car at 70 mph whilst not wearing a helmet, which led to him subsequently suffering a brain bleed.

+Davies is a supporter of football club Manchester City.